aws-amplify/amplify-codegen-ui/README.md

 | npm run integ:templates       | Reload integration templates from test-generator.                 |
 | npm run integ:templates:watch | Watch for changes to integration templates and reload on changes. |

-## Amplify Components Schema

-_@amzn/amplify-ui-codegen-schema_

-This package contains all of the Json schema definitions as Typescript types.

 ## CodeGen

 _@amzn/studio-ui-codegen_

-This packages contains all of the base classes for the codegen providers.
+This packages contains all of the base classes for the codegen providers, and codegen schema for studio.
 This is currently geared to generating web components with JSX.

 _@amzn/studio-ui-codegen-react_